Please note that this article contains affiliate links, read disclosures here.

 Other than sharing some of the same characteristics, they differ in many ways.
 Let’s explore a few situational examples to provide a clearer view of the two terms.

-- bringing a yummy cost-effective dish to the potluck, like Hearty Crockpot Beef and Veggie Soup or Seasonal Veggie & Ham Quiche which can be adjusted in size and cost depending on the size of the group
+» bringing a yummy cost-effective dish to the potluck, like Hearty Crockpot Beef and Veggie Soup or Stuffed Bacon Cream Cheese Chicken which can be adjusted in size and cost depending on the size of the group

 The main idea behind the distinction between cheap and frugal is the underlying mindset that drives each of the approaches.

 The cheap mindset emphasizes the intrinsic value of money in and of itself.
 This approach would have one believe that money is to be collected and that great pains should be taken to keep it.
 This is a short-term mindset as there is no end goal.